santibreo/pj-site/source/posts/programming/2022-05-03-Effective_programming_in_Scala.rst

 * Chain validation rules with ``flatMap``
 * Validate a collection of values with ``validateEach``

-Read :ref:`Parsing a list of dates from a file` to see a showcase.
+Read :ref:`posts/programming/2022-05-03-Effective_programming_in_Scala:Parsing a list of dates from a file` to see a showcase.

 **********************